kanaria69/Mainecoco/README.md

-## Why are mummys scared of vacation?
-They're afraid to unwind.
+## What lies at the bottom of the ocean and twitches?
+A nervous wreck.